M-o-a-T/moat/doc/spec_control.rst

 * 6
   Bus test
   The second byte contains a timer minifloat.
-  Between X/8*timer and timer, where X is the value of the top three bits of the first byte, some device will perform tests for bus timing or similar.
-Clients must ignore the bus during that time and must not try to send any messages.
+  Between X/8*timer and timer, where X is the value of the lower three bits of the first byte, some device will perform tests for bus timing or similar.
+Clients not specifically configured to participate in the test must ignore the bus during that time and must not try to send any messages.

   Only one test can be pending.
 A timer of zero (or a bus power-down) cancels a scheduled test; this obviously only works when the test time has not yet arrived.

-  Bit 3 and 4 must be zero. other values are reserved for exchanging test data with the participating devices, to be specified.
+  Bit 3 and 4 must be zero.
+Other values are reserved for exchanging test data with the participating devices, to be specified.

 * 7
   Reset
   The second byte contains a timer minifloat.
-  Each device shall sleep some random time between X*timer and timer, where X is a fraction of that timer, as defined by the top three bits of the first byte.
-Then the device shall reset itself.
+  The device shall sleep between 1/2*timer and timer, and then reset itself.

+  Bit 0 specifies that this is a command.
+Otherwise it's an announcement.

+  If bit 1 is set, the recipient shall send a reply.
+The sender won't actually reboot until it receives a command to do so.

+  If bit 2 is set, the device's address shall/will be cleared.

   If bit 3 is set, devices shall deep-sleep, i.e. use as little power as possible and not react to further bus messages.
 Otherwise they shall